ZheyuanChen/AELP/Tests and Validation/README.md

 # Tests and Validation

-All Viking HPC validation work for the custom laser-injection feature, consolidated into one place (previously split across `Viking_results/` and this folder — `Viking_results/` no longer exists).
+All validation work for the custom laser-injection feature.

 Start with [`results_summary.ipynb`](results_summary.ipynb), the consolidated Campaign A/B/C review notebook.
 The CSV and text files beside each campaign